-How is Phonics taught at Oakley Infant School?
+How is reading taught at Oakley Infant School?

 How will my child be supported?

-Phonics teaching is based on assessment to ensure that your child makes good progress and that the teaching is tailored to their needs.
+Whole-class phonics ensures that all children are exposed to the sounds needed to make good progress in reading and writing.
 Should your child need additional support, this will be provided in the form of additional phonics/ reading/ writing sessions, support within the classroom and guidance for how to support at home.
 If you are at all concerned about your child's progress then please speak to their class teacher, who will be happy to discuss the best way to support your child effectively.

 As reading is central to life at Oakley Infant School, the impact is wide.
 It can be seen through the reading culture, as children talk about their reading for pleasure and have frequent discussions about their reading preferences.
 It can be viewed in the imagination of the children, as they take ideas from their own reading and develop their own stories or performances.
 It can even be seen in the staff room, as adults swap books and share reviews.